punitd-source/Property-valuation-based-on-satellite-imagery/README.md

-# 🏠 Satellite Imagery-Based Property Valuation
+# 🏠 Property valuation based on satellite imagery

 A multimodal deep learning approach to real estate valuation using satellite imagery and tabular data.
 This project combines **EfficientNet-B0** (CNN) for visual feature extraction with **CatBoost** for final price prediction, achieving **R² = 0.91** on the validation set.